emilianoyoung/ai/_posts/2020-01-06-deep-learning-vs-machine-learning-understand-the-differences.md

 ---
 category: news
 title: "Deep learning vs. machine learning: Understand the differences"
 excerpt: "A classification problem is a supervised learning problem that asks for a choice between two or more classes, usually providing probabilities for each class.
-Leaving out neural networks and deep learning, which require a much higher level of computing resources, the most common algorithms are Naive Bayes, Decision Tree, Logistic Regression ..."
+Leaving out neural networks and deep learning, which require a much higher level of computing ..."
 publishedDateTime: 2020-01-06T11:03:00Z
 sourceUrl: https://www.infoworld.com/article/3512245/deep-learning-vs-machine-learning-understand-the-differences.html
 ampUrl: https://www.infoworld.com/article/3512245/deep-learning-vs-machine-learning-understand-the-differences.amp.html